 writing & research

-I organized a data center walking tour in Science Park, Amsterdam in May 2022.
+I organize a data center walk in Science Park, Amsterdam

 Documentation | Web-to-Print Zine

-More walks to come in 2023.
-Reach out to me if you're interested in joining one!
+Reach out to me if you're interested in joining a future walk!

 Far and Near